-Former Acting President of CFG Community Bank Pleaded Guilty to Bank Fraud and Income Tax Evasion
+Former Acting President of CFG Community Bank Sentenced to Federal Prison for Bank Fraud and Tax Evasion

-A former acting President of CFG Community Bank, a state member bank, pleaded guilty in the U.S. District Court for the District of Maryland to one count of bank fraud and one count of income tax evasion.
-The defendant agreed that the court will order restitution to CFG for \$892,541.75.
-The defendant also stipulated that restitution to the Internal Revenue Service is \$365,228.80.
+A former acting President of CFG Community Bank, a state member bank, was sentenced to 3 years in federal prison for bank fraud and tax evasion.
+The defendant was also ordered to pay \$892,541.75 in restitution to CFG and \$365,228.80 in restitution to the Internal Revenue Service and to forfeit \$503,378.87.

 According to court documents, the defendant diverted \$100,000 in CFG funds for his own benefit while he was acting President.
 Later, while he was President of CFG affiliate Capital Financial Ventures, LLC, the defendant schemed to defraud CFG by posing as its current Chief Executive Officer and President to refinance CFG-owned mortgage loans.
 He then directed a settlement company to divert over \$775,000 in loan proceeds for his personal benefit and the benefit of a friend.
 The defendant created false correspondence with the loan borrowers to conceal the diversion from CFG.
+The defendant also diverted